-IMPORTANT: Close the front of the skis manually to eliminate all slack from the steering mechanism.
+IMPORTANT: Close the front of the skis to eliminate all slack from the steering mechanism using a rubber strap.

 If adjustment is required:

 Loosen the lock nuts of the longest tie rod.
 Turn the tie rod manually until the skis are properly aligned.
 Firmly retighten the lock nuts.